stuianna/Dotfiles/README.md

 ## Installing OS

+Might need to add nomodeset by pressing 'e' in the GRUB menu, this might also need to be done when booting the actual arch system.

 This is an EFI install, so need to boot from EFI, not Legacy
 1. Verify boot mode
 ```